-At OSU we also value practising self-care, and recognise the combination of a healthy mind and body can have numerous positive effects that trickle into your everyday life, such as increased productivity and increased creativity.
+At OSU we also value practicing self-care, and recognise the combination of a strong mind and body can have numerous positive effects that trickle into your everyday life, such as increased productivity and increased creativity.

 Studies have shown that when individuals focus on practising the self-care techniques of their choosing, their levels of perceived stress diminish.
 To put it another way, as individuals increase their engagement in self-care activities, perceived stress decreases and the physical and psychological quality of life increases.
 It is also argued that a lack of self-care initiatives in your life can undoubtedly lead to chronic stress, depression and burnout.
 With that being said, here are the 5 self-care tips we recommend that you try: